 - Meanwhile, preheat the oven to 450 °F. Place a baking stone in the oven if you have one.
 Tp create steam you can place a small pan (with rocks if you have them) onto the floor of the oven.
 If you are using a Dutch oven put it in the oven to preheat.

 - When the bread is ready, use a sharp knife or razor to slash 5 diagonal cuts across the top of the loaf.
-Brush the surface of the bread with egg wash and sprinkle with cracked wheat and pepitas.
-Slide the loaf onto the preheated baking stone (or slide the sheet pan into the oven)1 egg, Cracked wheat
+Brush the surface of the bread with egg wash and sprinkle with cracked wheat and seeds of your choice (I like pepitas).
+Slide the loaf onto the preheated baking stone (or slide the sheet pan into the oven)1 egg, Cracked wheat and seeds of your choice

 - Pour a cup of water into the preheated pan at the bottom of the oven (CAREFUL, that steam is hot) and immediately close the oven door.